reach-sh/reach-lang/docs/src/tut/nft/index.md

 Next, download Reach with the following curl command:

 ``` bash
   $ curl https://docs.reach.sh/reach -o reach ; chmod +x reach
 ```

 Since Reach is Dockerized, the necessary images are downloaded automatically when used for the first time, but can be done manually by running

 ```bash
   $ ./reach update
 ```

 ## Setup environments

-Set an environment variable to use the Algorand Blockchain.
+Set an environment variable to use the Algorand connector.

 ``` bash
 $ export REACH_CONNECTOR_MODE=ALGO
 ```

 # Application Overview

-This Decentralized Auction involves a Creator who establishes the sale and Buyers who bid on an NFT in Algos.
+This Decentralized Auction involves a Creator who establishes the sale and Buyers who bid on an NFT in ALGOs.
-If the bid is successful, the DApp will hold the Algos.
+If the bid is successful, the DApp will hold the ALGOs.
 Bidding is only allowed while the auction is active.
-If the bid supplants a previous bid, then the contract automatically refunds the previous higher bidder’s Algos.
+If the bid supplants a previous bid, then the contract automatically refunds the previous higher bidder’s ALGOs.
 At the end of the auction, the highest bidder receives the NFT and the contract transfers the funds to the Creator.

 <center>
 ![Auction close](../../imgs/dapp-close.png){: style="width:500px" align=center }
-<figcaption style="font-size:12px">Close out the auction: Carla receives the NFT and Alice gets paid 2000 Algos.</figcaption>
+<figcaption style="font-size:12px">Close out the auction: Carla receives the NFT and Alice gets paid 2000 ALGOs.</figcaption>
 </center>

 # Building a DApp